Benefits of working as a GP down under.

 Doctor appointments are often 15 minutes meaning better quality time with your patients.
 NZ GP practices are usually private business owned by GPs the GPs working there.

-Plenty of Vacancies
+Plenty of NZ GP Vacancies

-There is an undersupply of GPs training in NZ so there are a lot of vacancies throughout the country, even in the major cities and top holiday spots.
+There is an undersupply of GPs training in NZ so there are a lot of GP vacancies throughout the country, even in the major cities and top holiday spots.

 You will often get the opportunity to buy into the practice you are working in.
 NZ GP practices are usually private businesses owned by the GPs working there.